![Export Shopify Stores by Revenue Tier [500K Study]](/images/blog/export-shopify-stores-by-revenue-tier.webp)

 Use the free Store Inspector extension to instantly see what apps a store is running - and what they're missing.

 Want to find these gaps at scale?
 StoreInspect lets you filter thousands of stores by "not using" specific apps, then export with verified contacts.
+See our comparison of the best Shopify store databases for more options, or check out our comparison of the best Shopify prospecting tools to find the right tool for building your prospect lists.

 Finding the right store means nothing if you can't reach anyone.
 Our contact data shows: